-Child Nutrition Services"Children must be healthy to learn...and they must learn to be healthy."Gretchen Wilson, Director
+School Nutrition Services"Children must be healthy to learn...and they must learn to be healthy."Gretchen Wilson, SNS, Director of School Nutrition Services

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.